jenkinsci/maven-plugin/README.md

 **![](docs/images/hn.png)

-Maven jobs and Java versions compatibility** : Because java serialized classes are exchanged between Jenkins master and Maven Jobs it is required that the JVM used to launch Maven is superior or equal to the version of Java for which Jenkins Master is built for.
+Maven jobs and Java versions compatibility** : Because java serialized classes are exchanged between Jenkins Controller and Maven Jobs it is required that the JVM used to launch Maven is superior or equal to the version of Java for which Jenkins Controller is built for.

 -   Jenkins \>= 1.520 requires Java 6 thus Maven jobs must be launched
     with Java \>= 6.